The Complete Guide to Australia’s

 Can I search based on multiple fields? i.e. Welfare [AND] QLD

-How up to date is the PAF information?
+How up to date is the PAF/PuAF information?

-The Complete Guide to Australia’s Private Ancillary Funds™ is an ongoing project with a full time, dedicated researcher.
-Newly created PAFs and existing PAF information is updated on a regular basis.
-The date each PAF was last updated is detailed on the page of every entry.
-A number of entries also list the date they were last verified by the PAF holder.
+The Guide is an ongoing project with a dedicated research team.
+Newly created funds and existing fund information is updated on a regular basis.
+The date each fund was last updated is detailed on the page of every entry.
+A number of entries also list the date they were last verified by the fund holder.

-PAFs are still a relatively new vehicle for philanthropy, and many PAF trustees are quite private regarding their philanthropic activities.
-This leads to a varying amount of publicly available information regarding PAFs.
+PAFs/PuAFs are still a relatively new vehicle for philanthropy, and many trustees are quite private regarding their philanthropic activities.
+This leads to a varying amount of publicly available information regarding PAFs/PuAFs.
 AskRIGHT frequently research and update the Guide.
-We are committed to ensuring new and updated information about each PAF is included, and regularly provided to subscribers.
+We are committed to ensuring new and updated information about each PAF/PuAF is included, and regularly provided to subscribers.

-What does it mean if an entry states that a PAF supports or funds a specific category? i.e. Welfare
+What does it mean if an entry states that a PAF/PuAF supports or funds a specific category? i.e. Welfare

-This means AskRIGHT has established the PAF has previously provided funding to organisations in this category, or that the PAF holders have personally indicated they support this category.
+This means AskRIGHT has established that the fund has previously provided funding to organisations in this category, or that the fund holders have personally indicated they support this category.

 What is the defined list for categories funded?

-What does it mean if an entry states that a PAF distributes to a specific region? i.e. QLD
+What does it mean if an entry states that a PAF/PuAF distributes to a specific region? i.e. QLD

-This means AskRIGHT has established a proven record of the PAF giving in this region, or the PAF holders have indicated to AskRIGHT that they give to this area.
+This means AskRIGHT has established a proven record of the funds giving in this region, or the fund holders have indicated to AskRIGHT that they give to this area.